The Caravans: Later years

-Albertina Walker recently recorded a reunion album with her group The Caravans entitled "Paved The Way", which was released by Malaco Records on September 5, 2006.
+Albertina Walker recorded a reunion album with her group The Caravans entitled "Paved The Way", which was released by Malaco Records on September 5, 2006.
 This was the group's first new recording since 1976.
-The group consisted of Walker, Norwood, Andrews, Washington, and special guest Evelyn Turrentine-Agee.
+The group consisted of Walker, Norwood, Andrews, Washington, and special guests Evelyn Turrentine-Agee and Davon Hurn.
 The album was dubbed by Billboard Magazine as one of the most memorable releases of 2006 (Deborah Evans Price, December 9, 2006) and entered the Billboard charts in the top ten and has remained in the top forty for sixteen weeks.
 "Paved the Way" was recently nominated for a Grammy, Dove, & Soul Train Music Award.
 Albertina Walker died from respiratory failure on 8 October 2010.